Shadows of the Damned & Alan Wake: aka Darkness! Might Makes Light! - The Games

 My question is what your favorite of the two?
 Do you like both?
 Or if you have never played either of them, which one would you'd be interested in?

-Black-Cell last edited by Black-Cell
+B-Cell last edited by B-Cell

 Alan wake is one of the best third person horror action game ever.
 I absolutely love it. it feel like if max payne was horror game.